TheCaliforniaCoder/Tic-Tac-Toe/README.md

    The main challenge I faced was understanding how to construct my ‘determineWinner’ function without redundant if/else statements.
    The array methods I mentioned above were a life-saver.

-   Another challenge I faced was understanding where to place certain code snippets.
+   Another challenge I faced was understanding where to place certain code snippets but gained more clarity as I progressed.

 ## Wins